 What are signs of too much screen time?

-Watch for changes in sleep patterns, difficulty focusing on non-screen activities, increased irritability when devices are taken away, and decreased interest in face-to-face social interactions.
+Watch for changes in sleep patterns, difficulty focusing on anything that isn't a screen, increased irritability when devices are taken away, and a noticeable drop in interest in face-to-face hangouts or outdoor play.
+If your kid is melting down every single time you call time on screens, that's worth paying attention to.

 How do I balance screen time with play time?

 Focus on screen-free alternatives first.
-Try the "earn your screen time" approach: 30 minutes of physical activity or creative play "earns" 30 minutes of recreational screen time.
-This ensures balance without making technology for kids feel forbidden.
+Try the "earn your screen time" approach: 30 minutes of physical activity or creative play earns 30 minutes of recreational screen time.
+This keeps balance without making technology feel forbidden — because forbidden fruit is always more appealing.

 How do you handle school-issued devices vs. home screen time?